AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     given by the tuple `knots[nknots*channels]`.

     In the second variant, just the name of a color map is specified.
-    Recognized map names include: "inferno", "viridis","magma", "plasma", all of which are perceptually uniform, strictly increasing in luminance, look good when converted to grayscale, and work for people with all types of colorblindness.
+    Recognized map names include: "inferno", "viridis", "magma", "plasma", all of which are perceptually uniform, strictly increasing in luminance, look good when converted to grayscale, and work for people with all types of colorblindness.
+The "turbo" color map is also nice in most of these ways (except for being strictly increasing in luminance).
 Also supported are the following color maps that do not have those desirable qualities (and are this not recommended): "blue-red", "spectrum", and "heat".
 In all cases, the implied `channels` is 3.

     Examples::